Sabah: Languages

 Malay is the main language spoken in the state, although with a different creole from Sarawak Malay and Peninsular Malay.
-The state has its own slang for Malay which originated either from indigenous words, Brunei Malay, Suluk, Cocos Malay and Indonesian language.
+The state has its own slang for Malay which originated either from indigenous words, Brunei Malay, Bajau, Suluk and Dusun languages.
 The indigenous languages of Sabah can be divided into four language families of Dusunic, Murutic, Paitanic and Sama–Bajau.
 The indigenous languages however facing extinction due to widespread use of Malay language particularly in home as parents often see the indigenous language as inconvenient especially in job related.
-However as awareness for the indigenous language becoming more obvious, more modern parents insist on passing down their mother tongue language.
+However, as awareness for the indigenous language becoming more obvious, more modern parents insist on passing down their mother tongue language.
 As the Hakka forms the majority of Chinese in Sabah, the Hakka dialect is the most commonly spoken Chinese dialect in the state apart from Cantonese and Hokkien dialects.
+Semporna is home to the only Chavacano-speaking community in Malaysia.
+Semporna's Chavacano speakers are refugees (or descendants of refugees) who fled the Moro conflict of the Philippines.
+A large number of these refugees live in Malaysia illegally.
+Chavacano is a co-official language there.

 Following the change of the government after the 2018 general election, the new Sabah government has stated that there is no restriction on the usage of English in the state, adding that even if the Education Ministry stated that it is unlawful for English be used in Sabah, the restrictions will not be allowed to be imposed in the state, and that the state government will undo the previous improper law since the restrictions will only cause more damage to their younger generations especially when they need to work in private firms or organisations that require English proficiency.
 The new state government also stated that they will look into the matters if there is a need for a change in the state law.